Ryn Desert

 How to get to the Ryn Desert

-From Atyrau, you can drive to the south-eastern corner of the desert, around Kyzyluy, in three hours.
-Isatay is a five hour drive from Atyrau.
+From Atyrau, you can drive to the south-east corner of the desert, around Kyzyluy, in a couple of hours.
+Isatay is a sub-four-hour drive from Atyrau.
 Along the A-27 road, which connects Atyrau and Isatay to the Russian border, there are numerous dirt roads leading into the desert’s interior.
 If you’re in the far western Ryn, make sure you don’t cross accidentally into Russia!

 The A-28 road runs along the desert’s eastern edge, between Atyrau and Inderbor, with a multitude of turnoffs into the desert.
-On the outskirts of Eltai, which is across from Inderbor, there’s a well-used dirt road to Zhankala town.
-From there, it’s a 4-hour drive on the R-97 road to Khan Ordasy.
-The distance is over 200 km, and the road divides the northern Ryn with the eastern Pontic-Caspian Steppe.
+On the outskirts of Eltai, which is across from Inderbor, there’s a well-used dirt road to Zhanakala town.
+From there, it’s a four-hour drive on the R-97 road to Khan Ordasy.
+The distance is over 200km, and the road divides the northern Ryn with the eastern Pontic-Caspian Steppe.

 Tours